Gapping

 In linguistics, gapping is a type of ellipsis that occurs in the non-initial conjuncts of coordinate structures.
-Gapping usually elides minimally a finite verb and further any non-finite verbs that are present.
+Gapping usually omits minimally a finite verb and further any non-finite verbs that are present.
 This material is "gapped" from the non-initial conjuncts of a coordinate structure.
 Gapping exists in many languages, but by no means in all of them, and gapping has been studied extensively and is therefore one of the more understood ellipsis mechanisms.
 Stripping is viewed as a particular manifestation of the gapping mechanism where just one remnant (instead of two or more) appears in the gapped/stripped conjunct.

 Basic examples

-Canonical examples of gapping have a true "gap", which means the elided material appears medially in the non-initial conjuncts, with a remnant to its left and a remnant to its right.
-The elided material of gapping in all the examples below is indicated with subscripts and a smaller font:
+Canonical examples of gapping have a true "gap", which means the omitted material appears medially in the non-initial conjuncts, with a remnant to its left and a remnant to its right.
+The omitted material of gapping in all the examples below is indicated with subscripts and a smaller font: